spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 .. _Python pickle: https://docs.python.org/3/library/pickle.html

-There is also a button to remove all displayed variables, and a search box to find objects by  name or type.
+The trash button allows removing all displayed variables, and the search button allows finding objects by name or type.

 .. image:: /images/variable_explorer/variable-explorer-search.gif
    :alt: Variable Explorer showing how to search variables

-Finally, there is a button to refresh the Variable Explorer's contents, which will update it to show the current state of the code running in the IPython console.
+Finally, the refresh updates the Variable Explorer's contents to show the current state of the code running in the :ref:`panes-console`.